HOW TO SPEND 3 DAYS IN DUBLIN

 The book of Kells exhibit though is a must see – a 9th-century manuscript that documents 4 gospels.

-From here you can walk by Merrion Square– mostly popular for the gorgeous Georgian doorways surrounding the area- on your way to the museum row where you can visit any that spark your interest.
+Your Dublin itinerary continues and from here you can walk by Merrion Square– mostly popular for the gorgeous Georgian doorways surrounding the area- on your way to the museum row where you can visit any that spark your interest.

 All the museums open at 10 so arriving at opening is a perfect time before they get too crowded.
 I personally enjoyed each located here: